TheOddlySeagull/Trin-Online-Configurator/README.md

 1. Import map polyfill ordering
    - The import map shim is included before the import map and module scripts, without `async`, to avoid races on slower networks.
 2. CORS for external assets
+   - Models and textures can now be resolved to same-origin when on GitHub Pages via `asset_path.js`.
-   - Models and textures are fetched cross-origin.
-Ensure the host `https://trin.legends-of-gramdatis.com` sends CORS headers:
+   - If you keep absolute external URLs, ensure the host `https://trin.legends-of-gramdatis.com` sends CORS headers:
      - `Access-Control-Allow-Origin: *` (or your page origin)
      - `Access-Control-Allow-Methods: GET`
    - Texture loading is configured with `crossOrigin: 'anonymous'` in `three_model_viewer.js`.